 This method of Window Cleaning still has its place, particularly for internal Window Cleaning & deep cleaning (where a little more elbow grease may be required).
 However, more commonly used in today's world is the water-fed pole method.

-The water-fed pole method utilizes pure water to clean windows without the need for ladders or access equipment (the term Pure Water in Window Cleaning describes ordinary tap water that has been filtered through a purification system - learn more about this process here).
+The water-fed pole method utilises pure water to clean windows without the need for ladders or access equipment (the term Pure Water in Window Cleaning describes ordinary tap water that has been filtered through a purification system - learn more about this process with out Introduction to Pure Water Window Cleaning.

 The equipment needed to clean windows using the water-fed pole method is more costly to purchase but allows you to work quickly, from the safety of the ground, and to clean other parts of a property's exterior (frames & uPVC for example).
 Not only this, but many commercial properties will also only permit this method of Window Cleaning for safety reasons.